-- A minimum of ten percent of the total units of a housing development for lower-income households; - A minimum of five percent of the total units of a housing development for very low-income households; - A senior citizen housing development as defined in Sections 51.3 and 51.12 of the California Civil Code; - A minimum of 10 percent of the total units of new construction in a condominium or planned development project for moderate-income households; or d.
-Zoning for a Variety of Housing Types
+- A minimum of ten percent of the total units of a housing development for lower-income households; - A minimum of five percent of the total units of a housing development for very low-income households;

-• A housing development in which 100 percent of the total units, exclusive of managers' units, are for lower income households.

-The City's density bonus ordinance requires compliance California Government Code Section 65915.
+- A senior citizen housing development as defined in Sections 51.3 and 51.12 of the California Civil Code; - A minimum of 10 percent of the total units of new construction in a condominium or planned development project for moderate-income households; or - A housing development in which 100 percent of the total units, exclusive of managers' units, are for lower income households. - The City's density bonus ordinance requires compliance California Government Code Section 65915.
 Program 2.1 is included to ensure that the City updates its density bonus ordinance to maintain compliance with state law.